Small Business Funding

 Equipment financing is often more attainable for a newer or credit-challenged school because the instruments back the deal, and cash-flow options exist for thinner profiles - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-The Broker Shop is a broker, not a lender - we don't buy the pianos ourselves.
-We match you to the lenders whose guidelines you meet and let them compete for your business, so instead of guessing which bank finances instruments or a lesson-room buildout, you are put in front of funders who already do.
+The Broker Shop is a broker, not a funder - we don't buy the pianos ourselves.
+We match you to the funders whose guidelines you meet and let them compete for your business, so instead of guessing which bank finances instruments or a lesson-room buildout, you are put in front of funders who already do.
 It starts with one 2-minute application.

 See what you qualify for